JuliaML/MLDataUtils.jl/docs/index.rst

 ----------------

-If this is the first time you consider using MLDataUtils for your machine learning related experiments, make sure to check out the "Getting Started" section; specifically "How to ...?", which lists some of most common scenarios and how to approach them using the functionality provided by this package.
+If this is the first time you consider using MLDataUtils for your machine learning related experiments or packages, make sure to check out the "Getting Started" section; specifically "How to ...?", which lists some of most common scenarios and links to the appropriate places that should guide you on how to approach these scenarios using the functionality provided by this or other packages.

 .. toctree::
    :maxdepth: 2